 Tabitha Brown in the spotlight

 Brown’s influence has earned her more than just followers and commercial gigs.
-This year, she won the NAACP Image Award for Outstanding Literary Work for her cookbook, Feeding the Soul [Because It’s My Business].
-In 2021, she was awarded the NAACP Image Award for Outstanding Social Media Personality, and she was named Tiktok’s top creator of 2020 and PETA’s 2020 Person of the Year.
-Her fans are now petitioning for her to become the voice of Siri.
+In 2021, she won the NAACP Image Award for Outstanding Literary Work for her first book, Feeding the Soul [Because It’s My Business], in which she shared her life lessons and stories with readers.
+In the same year, she was awarded the NAACP Image Award for Outstanding Social Media Personality, and she was named Tiktok’s top creator of 2020 and PETA’s 2020 Person of the Year.
+In fact, her voice is so soothing and uplifting, fans are now petitioning for her to become the voice of Siri.
 (If you feel like adding your name, here’s the petition.)